twbs/blog/src/content/posts/2022/bootstrap-5-2-2.md

 - **Buttons**
   - Undo changes to `.btn:hover` from v5.2.1.
 We now explicitly target `.btn-check` styles instead.
 - **Dropdowns**
-  - Temporarily restore ability for dropdowns to work without an explicit `data` atttribute (will be removed again in v6)
+  - Temporarily restore ability for dropdowns to work without an explicit `data` attribute (will be removed again in v6)
 - **Modals**
   - Improve modal event listeners
   - Use `<h1>` for all `.modal-title` instances in our docs